CBeck96/AOO_Dementia/README.md

 ![image](https://github.com/CBeck96/AOO2023/assets/43062260/9e70d6d5-71ee-4d21-9239-aec82975b0e5)
 ![image](https://github.com/CBeck96/AOO2023/assets/43062260/b60396c4-0586-4026-8e54-aeee9a9e2cef)

-Be aware that in the paper, that the function $G$ is defined as:
+Note that in the paper, that the function $G$ is defined as:
 $$ G(t) = \frac{F(t)}{F(A)} . $$
 Using the function $G$ this way make it look more like a cummulative incedence, instead of a survival curve.